 - Show evidence of the ability to acquire, analyze, and interpret quantitative data in the core areas of physics.

 Students must complete all the requirements for a BA in Physics in addition to the requirements for the MA in Physics.

 Before entering the program, students must achieve an overall GPA of 3.0 and a minimum GPA of 2.7 (B–) in sciences and mathematics, as well as complete the 300-level course requirements for the BA with a major in physics.
 Before award of the dual degree, students must satisfy all College of Arts & Sciences degree requirements.

 The total number of semester courses required for both degrees is 36.
-For general information please refer to the BA/MA and BA/MS Programs section of this Bulletin.
+For general information, please refer to the BA/MA and BA/MS Programs section of this Bulletin.